emersonhsieh/triggersafe_tests/README.md

     kubectl label nodes ip-172-20-46-211.us-west-1.compute.internal node=my_node

-Then, a specificied number of pods are placed on that node.
+Use the label in the previous command for the `pods_hostname` flag.
+A specificied number of pods are then placed on that node.

     python3 test_distribution.py --pods_to_create <number of pods> --pods_hostname <my_node> --yaml_path nginx.yaml